 An Ear Suctioning Specialist around Lawnton and Strathpine Areas

-At Gympie Road Medical Centre, we offer an advanced way to help patients with external ear issues such as infective otitis extern (Swimmer’s ear), foreign objects, pus/debris or wax.
+At Gympie Road Medical Centre, we offer an advanced way to help patients with external ear issues such as infection of external ear (Swimmer’s ear), wax impaction and foreign objects.

 There are two common methods of cleaning the ear canal: